bricebai/bricebai.github.io/x-ing.md

 #### Product 1.0 Prototyping

 Using a series of four online recipes ([1](https://www.humblebeeandme.com/lavender-cleansing-milk/), [2](https://www.humblebeeandme.com/gentle-chamomile-facial-cleanser/), [3](https://www.humblebeeandme.com/houdini-anti-acne-creme/), [4)]() from blogger [Humblebee & Me](https://www.humblebeeandme.com/), our team prototyped a batch of cleansers, toners, and moisturizers.
 We chose this blogger for her beginner-friendly and ingredients-focused recipes.
 Her website had extensive information on proper ingredient sourcing, preservation of products, recipe troubleshooting, and safety precautions, so we felt that she was a trusted source.
+We chose a cleanser, toner, and moisturizer as our set routine, as these are the most common basic components of a skincare routine, and our user research revealed more dissatisfaction and interest in trying out these types of products.

 We formed a beta testing group of 12 from our original survey respondents.
 Half of the testers used our “normal” skin type set, while the other half used our “acne” skin type set.
 Within each group, half of the normal set used X.ing products alone while the other other incorporated X.ing products into their currently existing routine.
 The half that used the products alone either did not originally have a routine at all or were skincare beginners willing to try a complete new routine.